cider-ci/cider-ci_server/doc/api/storage_resources/_resources.md

 #### Uploading

 Uploading is preformed via http `PUT`.
-A `PUT` request performed on an existing path will not replace the existing resource but result with a `409 Conflict` error .

 Every storage artifact has an associated content-type.
 This content-type is set from the content-type header of the `PUT` request and therefore should be set properly.
-If not specified the content-type `application/octet-stream` will be used.
+If not specified, the content-type `application/octet-stream` will be used.

 #### Retention Time